Mediawiki farm setup

 root@server:~# /etc/init.d/apache2 reload

-- Modify LocalSettings.php by adding the $wgArticlePath and $wgUsePathInfo settings below:
+, by adding the settings below:

-$wgScriptPath = "/mediawiki"; $wgScriptExtension = ".php"; # Site-specific settings $wgArticlePath = "/$1"; $wgUsePathInfo = false;
+$wgScriptPath = "/mediawiki"; ## Added for short names $wgScriptExtension = ".php"; $wgArticlePath = "/$1"; $wgUsePathInfo = false;

-You should now be able to go to http://site.domain.tld/Main_Page and see the main page of the wiki.
+You should now be able to go to http://site.domain.tld/Main_Page

 Tweaking Mediawiki